Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions

 SMPC has emerged as a way to systematically incorporate a probabilistic description of uncertainties in the framework of stochastic optimal control problems (SOCPs) involving cost and constraints \cite{2017_Rawlings_book,2016_review_SMPC}.
 The fundamental tools of SMPC come from stochastic programming and chance-constrained optimization.
-The literature in stochastic programming-based SMPC can be roughly classified as the scenario-based approach, which generates a sufficient number of scenarios of uncertainties \cite{scenario_2006, scenario_2009, calafiore_2012}, and approximation-based approaches.
-The latter approaches can be further classified as being analytical \cite{hewing_2018}, in which analytical approximations of cost and constraints are obtained, or uncertainty quantification (UQ)-based.
+It is illustrated in \cite{2022_reviewer_recommendation_11} that certain SMPC formulations satisfying interesting properties such as exponential stability in expectation \cite{2021_reviewer_recommendation_9} and distributional robustness \cite{2023_reviewer_recommendation_15} may not necessarily be more robust than nominal MPC in the presence of bounded disturbances.

-The UQ-based approach can be further classified as being based on Monte Carlo simulation \cite{batina_2004_monte-carlo} or polynomial chaos theory (PCT).
-In the PCT-based approach, stochastic variables are approximated by a series of polynomials to provide a computationally tractable way to propagate the uncertainties.
-In addition to providing a representation of the variations in states and outputs with respect to probabilistic uncertainties, PCT also provides a simple representation for the evolution of moments.
+Although SMPC is a conceptually simple and intuitive extension of robust MPC, it introduces a couple of important challenges: (i) the representation of the uncertainties and (ii) their efficient propagation through the dynamics.
+The uncertainty in the output $y=f(x)$ due to the uncertainty in $x$ is called uncertainty propagation through $f$.